 - Touring w/Tent: Like the permanent shows, the touring shows with the famous circus tent pop up in towns almost overnight.
 The small nature of the tent means that a limited number of guests can attend and almost every seat will have a great view.
 However, these mobile stages are limited on the amount of technical advancements that can get put into them meaning that some touring shows may have a more reserved set space.
 Keep in mind that by Cirque du Soleil standards, a “reserved” set is still pretty out there.
 They are, after all, designed purposefully for the show.

 - Arena Shows: After several years touring with the tent, the more popular Cirque du Soleil shows get rethemed for arenas.
 Rather than bringing the stage to you, only the equipment arrives to be built up at an existing arena.
 These performances are typically the last few runs of a popular show, and if you miss it at the arena performance it may not come back again.
 Depending on the arena, your seat may be incredibly far from the stage and may begin to detract from the experience some.
 Seeing an amazing juggling act or acrobat is great, unless you are several hundred feet from the stage such that the performers look like ants.
 The perk for these shows is often a significantly reduced ticket price compared to their more elaborate counterparts.

 Having seen thirteen shows, some were definitely better than others.
-Zaia in Macao was easily one of my favorites.
-Leave it to the Chinese to get one of the most elaborate shows in the company’s repertoire, although it has sadly stopped performances as of early 2012.
+Zaia in Macao was easily one of my favorites- although it sadly stopped performances as of 2012.

 The Worst Cirque du Soleil